 Tyson was D'Amato's last chance to prove how great he was as a trainer and as a professor of boxing.
 He was D'Amato's last chance to prove that the style he taught could beat all others.
 Angelo Dundee had all the accreditation in the 70's as he had trained Ali, but Ali was a natural born raw talent with a unique fluent style of his own, and a raw charisma and will that has never been seen before or after since.
 Mike was programmed completely from scratch from the streets by Cus D'Amato into the monster that became Tyson.
 Cus D'Amato quite literally programmed Mike Tyson like he was a computer.
 People say Bill Gates was the most impressive programmer of the 20th Centuty; I don't think he was ...
 I think it was actually Cus D'Amato.

 In truth, the year older Lennox Lewis knocking him out in the manner he did in 2002, was nothing short of justice administered.
 Lewis beat him up, cut him up, and knocked him clean out.
-It was easy for him.
+Whilst I don't believe Lewis would have stood a chance against a prime Mike Tyson, by 2002, it was easy for him.
 It needed to happen.
 Mike Tyson, a once loved and respected household brand in the 80's, had become a shadow of his former self inside the ring, and an abomination of himself outside of it.

 S'ABOUT HOW MANY TIMES Y'GET BACK UP AGAIN.

 Boxing career all washed up on the rocks, millions of dollars in debt, heavy drug and sex addictions ... as the 00's progressed, things were not looking good for Mike.
 Where do you go from there?